-The Zip Ode is an original form invented by O, Miami and WLRN and designed to transform zip codes into occasions for place-based, lyrical celebration.
+The Zip Ode, an original form invented by O, Miami and WLRN, is designed to transform your zip code into an occasion for place-based, lyrical celebration.

 Kris Archie came up with a solution to areas that have postal codes instead of zip codes.
 When the line has a letter instead of a number, that line has one word that must begin with that letter.
 Here are two examples:

 Over Archie Olson family

 is up Kingsway

 to pressure to build nice long bridge over Burnaby

 If you know of other areas that do not have zip or postal codes, we’re open to creating new variations with you.